graphaware/neo4j-uuid/README.md

 ### Specifying the Generator Through Configuration

 By default, the `com.graphaware.common.uuid.EaioUuidGenerator` is used to generate the underlying UUID.
 Any generator implementation can be used, be it out of the box or your own custom code, by modifying the `conf/neo4j.conf`.
-The following example configures the UUID module to make use of the JavaUtilUUIDGenerator:
+The following example configures the UUID module to make use of the `JavaUtilUUIDGenerator`:

 ```
 com.graphaware.runtime.enabled=true